Meteor-Community-Packages/meteor-postcss/README.md

 ## Use PostCSS with Meteor - Package

 Meteor Minifiers with [PostCSS](https://github.com/postcss/postcss) processing.

-With this package you can use PostCSS plugins on .css files.
-You can add your custom plugins by adding local Meteor package.
+This package allows you to use PostCSS plugins with **.css files**.
+You can add your custom plugins by adding Npm packages using meteorhacks:npm.
+You can also use your favourite preprocessor side by side with this package.
+It allows you to enable many PostCSS plugins, for example **Autoprefixer** for all preprocessors you use.
+(Of course you can use it whithout any preprocessor too).

 Read more below...

 - Blog post: [How to use PostCSS in Meteor](http://julian.io/how-to-use-postcss-in-meteor/)